agryman/macbenesh/README.md

 # macbenesh
-MacBenesh is a Benesh Movement Notion Editor for the Macintosh.
+MacBenesh is a Benesh Movement Notation Editor for the Macintosh.

 This repo contains the source code for MacBenesh 6.0m which was released 1997-11-26.
 It was developed in C using Macintosh Programmers Workbench (MPW).